 Emotional intelligence is one of the essential traits of the most successful teams.
 When the members of a group work hard and smart together, working “all as one”, in harmony and joy, great results will show up.

-Building an emotionally intelligent team is quite a complex process and it does not depend entirely on you.
+Building an emotionally healthy company is quite a complex process and it does not depend entirely on you.
 Your team members must also be willing to improve their emotional intelligence.

 In today’s post, we’re presenting several ways in which you can offer your team members the proper conditions in which they can develop their emotional intelligence levels.
 Moreover, we’ll discuss ways in which you can create a sense of trust and a sense of group identity.